sylviemarie/Stalk-Eyed-Fly-Genomics/Python scripts/README.md

   * **Null model: python 13.make-paml-input.py Input tree.txt -model 0 -nssites 8 -fixomega 1 -omega 1**

 **python 16.paml-extract-loglikelihoods.py**
-This script takes the alternative and null model folders, extracts the log likelihoods and the difference -2DL = -2*(likelihood_null-likelihood_alternative).
+- This script takes the alternative and null model folders, extracts the log likelihoods and the difference: -2DL = -2*(likelihood_null-likelihood_alternative).
 To calculate the p-value use the Chisquared distribution.
 PAML has a function called Chi2 which takes the -2DL and degrees of freedom and outputs the p-value.
 Degrees of freedom are calculated as the difference in parameters between the null and alternative models. df = np_null - np_alternative.

 ###**Evolutionary rates**###